-Your work seems to fit at a nexus between psychology, entrepreneurship and motivation.
-You’re an extremely prolific writer and speaker and there seems to be an endless cascade of insights that you have to offer about our irrational culture.
+Your work fits a nexus between psychology, entrepreneurship and motivation.
+You’re a prolific writer and speaker, and there seems to be an endless cascade of insights that you have to offer about our irrational culture.
 Would you agree?

 You preach a lot about what I would call empathetic capitalism.
-Creating a connection between people but having compassion for the person or the idea.
-The style of capitalism that has been promoted in the past century has really become quite insidious but you seem to have encouraged more empathy in business.
+The style of capitalism that has been promoted in the past century has really become quite insidious, but you seem to have encouraged more empathy in business.

 I’ve seen you mention spirituality in a couple of interviews.
 Are you a spiritual person?
 I was surprised to learn that you’re friends with Pema Chodron.

 I can’t stretch the term friend enough to claim I’m friends with Pema.
 She is my teacher and I have never met her but I did write the foreword for her new book and that was one of the highlights of my career.
 She’s pretty amazing.